Uzbek language: Uzbek language researchers

 Scientific interest in the history of the Uzbek language arose in the 19th century among European and Russian orientalists. Á. Vámbéry, V. Bartold, Sh.
-Lapin and others wrote about the history of the Uzbek language.
-Much attention was paid to the study of the history of the language in the Soviet period.
-E. Polivanov, N. Baskakov, A.Kononov, U. Tursunov, A. Mukhtarov, Sh.
-Rakhmatullaev and others wrote about the history of the Uzbek language among famous linguists.
+Lapin, and others wrote on the history of the Uzbek language.
+Considerable attention was devoted to the study of the language's history during the Soviet period.
+Prominent linguists who wrote on the subject include E. Polivanov, N. Baskakov, A. Kononov, U. Tursunov, A. Mukhtarov, and Sh.
+Rakhmatullaev.

 Sample text

 The following is a sample text in Uzbek Arabic script of Article 1 of the Universal Declaration of Human Rights (with English version in the bottom), contrasted with a version of the text in Uzbek written in Latin script.